amotivv-inc/memory-box-inference/README.md

   - **Organization-wide keys**: Shared access for all users in an organization
 - 👥 **Automatic User Management**: Users are created on-demand when they make their first request
 - 🧠 **Persona Management**: Create and manage system prompts with user-scoped access control
+- 🔍 **Conversation Analysis**: Analyze conversations for intent, sentiment, and custom classifications
 - 📊 **Comprehensive Usage Tracking**: Monitor token usage and costs per user, session, and organization
 - 📈 **Persona Analytics**: Track usage, performance, and costs of different personas
 - ⭐ **Response Rating**: Users can rate AI responses with feedback